 How much postage will I need per invitation?

 Using a stationer who handles invitation details professionally can alleviate the potential for mistakes, unexpected costs and worries.
-Did I mention that designing your own custom invitation suite can be super fun and add the perfect, personal touch to your big day?
+Designing your own custom invitation suite can also be fun and add the perfect, personal touch to your big day!
 Between all the planning, meetings and fittings you have, why not leave your wedding invitations to a professional that can do it all for you?